HP has revealed a bunch of new kit today, but none of it draws in the eyes as much as its beastly Envy Curved All-In-One PC.

 Six front-facing speakers surround the display itself (which would explain those bezels) while an Intel RealSense camera allows Windows Hello face login recognition.

-Amongst a smattering of other laptop, tablet and all-in-one announcements, HP also revealed the Microsoft Surface Pro-like tablet/laptop hybrid called the Spectre x2.
+Amongst a smattering of other laptop, display and all-in-one announcements, HP also revealed the Microsoft Surface Pro-like tablet/laptop hybrid called the Spectre x2.

 It’s a 12in 1080p tablet which has a detachable keyboard and a hollow adjustable kickstand, which is specced out with Intel’s new Skylake Core M processors.